Sharing all my must-have newborn essential items for the first few weeks at home with your baby. Go ahead and add these things to your registry now!

 After reviewing these must-have newborn essentials, be sure to check out my postpartum essentials post where I share all the items you’ll want to have on hand after the babe arrives for YOU.
 I include items for postpartum healing after a vaginal birth, comfy clothes that I lived in the first few weeks and my postnatal supplement routine.

 I’ve been exclusively pumping since Olivia was born so my recommendations might be different than someone who is exclusively nursing, but these are my top used items, in addition to my breast pump.
 I’ve been using a rented Medela Symphony, which I rent from the hospital and the Willow.
-My full review of the Willow is coming soon.
+Here’s my Willow breast pump review.

 My Brest Friend nursing pillow – This pillow is a game-changer for breastfeeding, especially for first-time moms like me who haven’t ever breastfed before.
 It puts the baby in an ideal position for feeding and helps support your posture too.
 Added bonus, anyone can strap the pillow on (it resizes via velcro) and use it for support when holding the baby.
 Everyone who held Olivia while we were in the PICU used it for holding and it was perfect because we could clamp all the wires to it as well.